 REASONABLE ACCOMMODATIONS AND SITE ACCESSIBILITY

-BTR’s Boston Promise Corps Director will address all inquiries regarding site accessibility and all requests for reasonable accommodations.
+BPE will address all inquiries regarding site accessibility and all requests for reasonable accommodations.
 These include requests relating to the admissions process, school-based service, and graduate coursework.
-BTR is committed to seeking qualified applicants with disabilities and can provide reasonable accommodations during the application process and time of service upon request.
+BPE is committed to seeking qualified applicants with disabilities and can provide reasonable accommodations during the application process and time of service upon request.

-- BTR provides details regarding accessibility of interview sites and options for mobility impaired applicants (as described above) to all applicants invited to interview at Selection Day.
-The invitations also include the Boston Promise Corps Director’s contact information with instruction for confirming accessibility of Selection Day sites, and/or making other arrangements so that mobility impairments do not prevent full participation in admissions activities.
+- BPE provides details regarding accessibility of interview sites and options for mobility impaired applicants (as described above) to all applicants invited to interview at Selection Day.
+The invitations also include the Program Director’s contact information with instruction for confirming accessibility of Selection Day sites, and/or making other arrangements so that mobility impairments do not prevent full participation in admissions activities.
 These other arrangements may include rescheduling or relocation of interview activities.

-- Admitted and enrolled Residents are given instruction to contact the Boston Promise Corps Director to coordinate services for ensuring full access to all BTR sites during the residency.
+- Admitted and enrolled Residents are given instruction to contact the Program Director to coordinate services for ensuring full access to all BTR sites during the residency.

 Requesting Reasonable Accommodations:

-- BTR provides details regarding required performance activities to all applicants invited to interview at Selection Day.
-The invitations also include the Boston Promise Corps Director’s contact information with instruction and timeline for requesting accommodations.
+- BPE provides details regarding required performance activities to all applicants invited to interview at Selection Day.
+The invitations also include the Program Director’s contact information with instruction and timeline for requesting accommodations.
 Individuals requiring accommodations are responsible for making their needs known within the communicated timeline.
-The Boston Promise Corps Director will respond and clarify the individual’s needs in order to identify appropriate reasonable accommodations required to meet those needs.
+The Program Director will respond and clarify the individual’s needs in order to identify appropriate reasonable accommodations required to meet those needs.

-- Once admitted into the program, all Residents have the opportunity to meet the Boston Promise Corps Director at New Resident Info Sessions held prior to program start; during which she provides an overview of services with instructions for qualified individuals to request reasonable accommodations.
-As soon as the Resident is aware of a needed accommodation in order to perform his/her service in the Boston Public Schools, s/he should contact the Boston Promise Corps Director.
+- Once admitted into the program, all Residents and Corps Members have the opportunity to meet the Program Director at Info Sessions held prior to program start; during which they provide an overview of services with instructions for qualified individuals to request reasonable accommodations.
+As soon as the Resident or Corps Member is aware of a needed accommodation in order to perform their service in the Boston Public Schools, they should contact the program

-- BTR actively seeks to create an inclusive service environment and will make reasonable accommodations to ensure that facilities are readily accessible to and usable by individuals with disabilities.
-Qualified individuals who would like to request reasonable accommodations or who have questions about site accessibility may contact Boston Promise Corps Director Erika Alvarez Werner at email@example.com.
+- BPE actively seeks to create an inclusive service environment and will make reasonable accommodations to ensure that facilities are readily accessible to and usable by individuals with disabilities.
+Qualified individuals who would like to request reasonable accommodations or who have questions about site accessibility may contact Chris Plummer at firstname.lastname@example.org

-Information provided to BTR regarding a Resident or potential Resident’s disability shall be kept confidential, except to the extent that appropriate supervisors, managers, and safety and health personnel may be informed regarding any restrictions in service duties or necessary accommodations.
-Once a Resident has contacted the Boston Promise Corps Director regarding a disability, the Boston Promise Corps Director will get permission from the Resident to discuss his/her disability with the Resident Support Team in order to provide necessary accommodations.
-The Resident Support Team brings together the Co-Directors of Clinical Teacher Education, Director of Operations, Compliance and HR, and the Boston Promise Corps Director in a monthly meeting to discuss ways in which the team and/or BTR can best assist Residents in their learning and practice.
+Information provided to BPE regarding an individual’s disability shall be kept confidential, except to the extent that appropriate supervisors, managers, and safety and health personnel may be informed regarding any restrictions in service duties or necessary accommodations.
+Once a Resident or Corps Member has contacted the Program Director regarding a disability, the Program Director will get permission from the Resident or Corps Member to discuss their disability with the relevant team in order to provide necessary accommodations.